-These companies may benefit either from the CSRD exemption principle or from the CSRD transitional measure both in specific cases and under certain conditions (see Cases 4 and 5).
+These companies may benefit from the CSRD exemption principle in specific cases and under certain conditions (see Cases 4 and 5).

 Overview of the options offered by the CSRD and available at Member State level

 As mentioned previously, each Member State will have to adopt measures to incorporate the CSRD into its national law, in order to achieve the objectives set by this directive.
 In this context, the following main "options", available to each Member State, shall be closely monitored as they may entail potential differences in application of the CSRD within the EU: